roscoestar/roscoestar.github.io/_posts/2019-09-11-dinosaur-family-overview.markdown

 ![fig-1.8](/assets/family-overview-18.png)

 Ornithopods (meaning “bird foot”) were a group of herbivores from the Cretaceous that were skilled at chewing and often had extreme headgear.
-Subgroups of Ornithopoda you may have heard of are the Iguanodonts, the Hadrosaurs, and the “duck-billed dinosaurs”.
-Some earlier or smaller Ornithopods were bipedal, but the more derived members were quadrupedal.
+Subgroups of Ornithopoda you may have heard of are the iguanodonts, the hadrosaurs, and the “duck-billed dinosaurs”.
+Some earlier or smaller ornithopods were bipedal, but the more derived members were quadrupedal.
 Famous members include Iguanodon, Parasaurolophus, Edmontosaurus, and Maiasaura.
 They were the cows of the Cretaceous, able to graze on whatever tough plants (including the first grasses) were around instead of browsing for particularly good plants.

 ![fig-2.13](/assets/family-overview-2.13.jpg)

-Maiasaura, meaning “mother lizard,” was a Late Cretaceous Ornithopod from Montana.
+Maiasaura, meaning “mother lizard,” was a Late Cretaceous ornithopod from Montana.
 The name refers to how the first fossils of Maiasaura were found among many nests with eggs and nestlings, indicating group-nesting behavior and parental care.

 Note: Hadrosaurs in the past (especially Parasaurolophus for some reason) were often depicted with a bipedal, upright, kangaroo-like stance.
 We now know that they were quadrupedal, even though their front legs look super skinny.